-The Seeds of Change conference is a series of events over five days from 4.00pm - 5.30pm (GMT) each day, which bring together thinkers, commentators and practitioners to consider what kind of institutional reforms should be pursued following the huge turmoil and disruption of Covid-19.
+The Seeds of Change conference was a series of events over five days from 4.00pm - 5.30pm (GMT) each day, which brought together thinkers, commentators and practitioners to consider what kind of institutional reforms should be pursued following the huge turmoil and disruption of Covid-19.

-A distinctive thread running through the conference is exploring what part the Christian faith can play in all this.
+A distinctive thread running through the conference was exploring what part the Christian faith could play in the Covid moment.
 The consensus that thinks faith should be excluded from public debate and relegated to the private realm is crumbling.
-So what contribution can Christian ideas, values or communities make at this pivotal moment in history?
+So what contribution could Christian ideas, values or communities make at this pivotal moment in history?

-The conference is organised by Jubilee Centre and endorsed by Bible Society, CARE, Christians in Politics, Evangelical Alliance, EEA, Faith in Business, Good Faith Partnership, KLICE, LICC, Theos and Together for the Common Good.
+The conference was organised by Jubilee Centre and endorsed by Bible Society, CARE, Christians in Politics, Evangelical Alliance, EEA, Faith in Business, Good Faith Partnership, KLICE, LICC, Sallux, Theos and Together for the Common Good.